 Having cold water or a cold drink reduces our body’s core temperature.
 It also causes our blood vessels to constrict.
 Therefore, the body spends valuable energy in bringing our core temperature back to normal.

-After walking for even a few minutes under the hot, sweltering sun, the first thing most people want to do is down a glass of cold water.
-To feel the water travel down the throat, leaving a cool feeling in its wake would be absolute bliss.
-However, I’ve often had people stop me from doing this very thing.
-They come armed with their own reasons and explanations to justify their claim, but the basic premise remains the same – cold water is bad for your health!
+After walking for even a few minutes under the hot, sweltering sun, the first thing many people want to do is gulp down a glass of chilled water.
+To feel the cold water travel down our throat, leaving a cool feeling in its wake, seems to be absolute bliss.
+However, many people have often cautioned me not to do so.
+Is drinking cold water really unhealthy?
+What does science have to say about it?
+Let’s find out.

-Anyone who has ever done any form of workout will know that the first rule is to never skip the warm-up.
+If you have ever done any form of workout, you will know that the first rule is to never skip the warm-up.
 Warming up before any exercise or physical activity is necessary, as it increases blood flow to our muscles, thus providing us with flexibility and more energy to spend.
 However, what happens when we start exercising?
 Our body starts heating up and we start sweating.
-The part we need to focus on here is that our core temperature begins rising.
-In people sensitive to heat, this proves to be a limiting factor in their workout, as they often experience fatigue and other symptoms of overheating.
-Studies have shown that the gradual consumption of cold water can help in such times.
+The part we need to focus on here is that our core temperature begins to rise.
+Now, in people sensitive to heat, or suffering from multiple sclerosis, this proves to be a limiting factor.
+During workouts, they often experience fatigue and other symptoms of overheating.
+Studies have shown that the gradual consumption of cold water helps in such situations.